 Directly engage or contract with licensed or certified health care providers to obtain necessary health care services in the Resident's Unit or in such other space in the Assisted Living Residence as may be available to Residents to the same extent available to persons residing in their own homes, and with other necessary care and service providers, including, but not limited to, the pharmacy of the Resident's choice subject to reasonable requirements of the Residence.
 The Resident may select a medication packaging system within reasonable limits set by the Assisted Living Residence.
 Any Assisted Living Residence policy statement that sets limits on medication packaging systems must first be approved by EOAI;

-Manage his or her own financial affairs, unless the Resident has a Legal Guardian or other court-appointed representative with the authority to manage the Resident's financial affairs;
+Manage their own financial affairs, unless the Resident has a Legal Guardian or other court-appointed representative with the authority to manage the Resident's financial affairs;

 Exercise civil and religious liberties;